973-343-5736

 Contingency Fees

 Most personal injury cases use contingency fees.
 This means the lawyer works for you without any upfront cost.
 They get a percentage of what you win if you do win.
-This percentage is usually between 33% and 40%, based on the case’s details.
+This percentage is usually between 33⅓%, based on the case’s jurisdiction.

 If you lose, you don’t pay the lawyer anything.